-There are many reasons why reporting Islamophobia Support is important.
+There are many reasons why reporting Islamophobia can be important

 Both research and community consultation tell us that the data on reported Islamophobic incidents doesn't match what’s truly happening.
 Although the reasons for this are complex and varied, some include: